PRIVATE LESSONS (Ages 6-12)

 The objective of Level 3 is to build on skills previously learned by providing additional guided practice.
 The participants will learn survival float, swim from crawl and elementary back stroke.
 Successful completion of Level 2 is required.

 Learn-To-Swim Level 4 Stroke Development (recommended ages 6+):

 The objective of Level 4 is to develop participants confidence in the strokes learned thus far and to improve other aquatic skills.
 In level 4, participants improve their skills and increase endurance by swimming familiar strokes (front crawl, elementary backstroke) for greater distance.
 Successful completion of Level 3 is required.

 Learn-To-Swim Level 5 - Stroke Refinement (recommended ages 6+):

 The objectives of Level 5 are coordination and refinement of strokes.
 Participants refine their performance of all strokes (front crawl, back crawl, butterfly, breaststroke, elementary backstroke, and side stroke) and increase their distances.
 Successful completion of Level 4 is required.

 Learn-To-Swim Level 6 - Swimming & Skill Proficiency (recommended ages 6+):

-The objective of this level are to refine strokes so participants swim them with more ease, efficiency, power and smoothness and over greater distances.
-Level 6 also provides other aquatic activities and offers three options- Personal Water Safety, Fundamentals of Diving and Fitness Swimmer.
+The objective of this level is to refine strokes so participants swim them with more ease, efficiency, power and smoothness and over greater distances.
+Level 6 also provides other aquatic activities and offers three options- Personal Water Safety, Fundamentals of Diving, and Fitness Swimmer.
 Successful completion of Level 5 is required.